merc1er/gulp-tailwind/README.md

 - CSS files are located in `/src/css/`.

-- JS files are located in `/src/js/`.
+- TypeScript files are located in `/src/ts/`.
 The files are concatenated in alphabetical order unless specified otherwise.

 Hit `ctrl + C` to stop the server.